polyseam/cndi/docs/walkthroughs/aws/airflow-cnpg.md

 ![GitHub action](/docs/walkthroughs/aws/img/github-action.png)

-It is common for `cndi-run` to take a fair amount of time, as is the case with most Terraform and cloud infrastructure deployments.
+It is common for `cndi run` to take a fair amount of time, as is the case with most Terraform and cloud infrastructure deployments.

-Once `cndi-run` has been completed, you should be ready to log into AWS to find the IP address of the load balancer that we created for you in the Network tab.
+Once `cndi run` has been completed, you should be ready to log into AWS to find the IP address of the load balancer that we created for you in the Network tab.

 ---